ukparliament/weeknotes.data-search/20/index.md

 Raphael continued with triple store benchmarking tests and did some research into prior runs of the [Berlin SPARQL benchmark](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/).
 He also looked at other RDF benchmarks and plotted some early results.

 Sara and Raphael had a chat about nonparametric significance tests.
+Not a clue mate.

 ### Measuring things